 - Achieve near normal blood glucose levels.
 People with type 1 diabetes and people with type 2 diabetes who are taking insulin or oral medication must coordinate calorie intake with medication or insulin administration, exercise, and other variables to control blood glucose levels.

 - Protect the heart and aim for healthy lipid (cholesterol and triglyceride) levels and control of blood pressure.

-- Achieve and maintain reasonable weight.
-Overweight patients with type 2 diabetes should aim for a diet that controls both weight and glucose.
-A reasonable weight is usually defined as what is achievable and sustainable, and helps attain normal blood glucose levels.
-The goal for a healthy weight is a BMI <25.
+- Achieve reasonable weight.
+Overweight patients with type 2 diabetes who are not taking medication should aim for a diet that controls both weight and glucose.
+A reasonable weight is usually defined as what is achievable and sustainable, and helps achieve normal blood glucose levels.
 Children, pregnant women, and people recovering from illness should be sure to maintain adequate calories for health.